seguinleo/WindowsBestPractices/README.md

 * Always keep Windows and its programs up-to-date for security and stability reasons
 * Use the Windows antivirus which does its job very well.
 Avoid Avast, Bitdefender...
 * Prefer [Firefox](https://www.mozilla.org/en-US/firefox/new/) to Chrome for privacy reasons, configure it to block third-party cookies and use HTTPS only
 * Install [uBlock Origin](https://ublockorigin.com/) extension for blocking ads and trackers.
-Avoid Adblock Plus
+Avoid any other Adblock extension
 * Use a custom DNS (DoH, in Windows settings) like [Quad9](https://www.quad9.net) or [Mullvad](https://mullvad.net/fr/help/dns-over-https-and-dns-over-tls/) rather than that of the local provider for security and privacy reasons
 * Enable BitLocker on your laptop to encrypt drive data and secure your files (Right click on a drive - Enable BitLocker)
 > **Warning** Be sure to back up the BitLocker recovery key to a cloud or an external drive!